 Many of the newer heavenly bamboo cultivars don’t bear fruit or flowers or have underground stems to spread, so you can easily and safely plant them in your yard.
 However, bird lovers shouldn’t have heavenly bamboo that has fruit because it can be toxic.
 Another option is to deadhead the plant’s flowers to prevent it from fruiting.

 The bright red berries of heavenly bamboo (Nandina domestica) make the red berries a nice decoration piece in centerpieces or focal points in the room.
 The bright red berries are poisonous, so you should be careful in handling red berries.

 Growing and Caring For Heavenly Bamboo

 One of the first things you have to know is how to grow a heavenly bamboo.
-There are three ways you can start your heavenly bamboo plant, and two are much faster than the other.
+There are three ways you can start your heavenly bamboo, and two are much faster than the other.
 We’ll outline all of them for you below.

 Get a plastic bag and some sand.
 Make sure the sand is slightly moist and place the seeds in the sand.
 Put the bag in your refrigerator for three months.
 You can’t let the seed dry out, so routinely check the bag’s moisture content and add more water if it’s necessary.